 The easiest way to submit a comment on a planning application is by registering with Planning Online, our online database for planning applications.
 Registering also enables you to track the progress of an application and receive email notification when the decision is made.
 By law, (Local Government (Access To Information) Act 1985) all comments received must be open to public inspection and will be available for public inspection on our Planning Online database.
 Comments made online will appear immediately.

-Petitions should be submitted under the name and address of the person that produced it.
+A Petition should be submitted under the name and address of the person that produced it.
 Therefore, if you have arranged a petition please ensure that, upon submission to Spatial Planning, it is clear who produced it, what the producer's address is and which application it refers to.
-This could assist us if we have to notify the sender if the application goes to appeal.
-Petitions should also include an appropriate data protection statement which states that, once submitted to the council, the Council will become the Data Controller and that the details provided will only be used for the purpose of this petition, however, the petition may be published with names and addresses of those who sign it.
+This could assist us if we must notify the sender that the application has gone to appeal.
+Petitions should also include an appropriate data protection statement which states that, once submitted to the Council, the Council will become the Data Controller and that the details provided will only be used for the purpose of this petition, however, the petition may be published with names and addresses of those who sign it.
 Petitions will be made available to members of the Development Management Committee to assist them in determining the application.
-They will also be scanned and will appear on Planning Online.
+Petitions will also be scanned and will appear on Planning Online.
 Please note that on Planning Online the whole petition will be scanned but will be listed as a single submission of a comment and displayed as a petition of 'x' number of signatures.
 For information security purposes signatures, telephone numbers and personal email addresses will be redacted before appearing online, but names and addresses of those who have signed the petition will be published.

-If you would like to submit a petition electronically please send it toand quote the relevant application number.
+If you would like to submit a petition electronically please send it to firstname.lastname@example.org False and quote the relevant application number.